Iké Boys: Release

 The film premiered at the Fantastic Fest on September 26, 2021.
 It had its international premiere at the Bucheon International Fantastic Film Festival on July 7, 2022.
+It also screened at the 2022 Boston Science Fiction Film Festival, where it won the award for Best Editing, the 2022 Phoenix Film Festival, and the 2022 Yubari International Fantastic Film Festival.
 Shout!
 Studios acquired the North American rights to the film, which was released on October 11, 2022.

+Since its release the film has been featured at a variety of fan events, including San Diego Comic-Con, Otakon, G-Fest, and Anime Boston.

 Reception

-The film has a 100% rating on Rotten Tomatoes based on 11 reviews.
-Harris Dang of In Their Own League wrote, "[the film] is a charming, entertaining and goofy trifle that honours its inspirations with love and respect while providing a warm story about will resonate with young audiences about passion, adventure and friendship."
+The film received positive reviews.
+Robert Daniels of The New York Times wrote that, "What “Iké Boys” lacks in budget, it makes up for in ingenuity and spirit... when the big emotional beats arrive, this tight, emotive cast delivers the theme of being yourself no matter what, with aplomb."
+Harris Dang of In Their Own League called the film "a charming, entertaining and goofy trifle that honours its inspirations with love and respect while providing a warm story about will resonate with young audiences about passion, adventure and friendship."
 Amelia Emberwing of Slash Film gave the film a positive review and wrote, "The earnest nature of the film is both its greatest strength and its greatest weakness.
 But I'll take dorky earnestness over cool glibness any day."
 Andrew Mack of Screen Anarchy also gave it a positive review and wrote, "The action is just a fun way to reward yourself for learning something other than how to land a proper hero stance off your living room couch."